gocloudwave/OpSus_WindowsReboot/README.md

 1. You must have .NET Framework version 4.7.2 or higher to run this script.
 2. Run `Restart-Windows.ps1` from a server on the same domain that vCenter uses for authentication.
-   - The user must have the follwing permissions:
+   - The user must have the follwing permissions in vCenter:
      - Virtual Machine
        - Guest Operations
          - Guest operation modifications